MDCP Partnership Helps Marine Tech Firms Succeed

 U.S. Technology Helps Rescuers to Save Lives

-Light enough to be hand launched from ship or shore, EMILY is a small unmanned watercraft capable of propelling itself through heavy surf to a person in the water.
+Throwing a life ring to a drowning person can mean the difference between life and death.
+But this method is limited to how far the rescuer can throw and the rope tethering the ring.
+Light enough to be hand launched from ship or shore, EMILY is a small, unmanned watercraft capable of propelling itself through heavy surf to a person in the water.
+Arizona-based Hydonalix developed and manufactures EMILY.
 It can deliver life jackets or pull a recovery line and provide flotation until a rescuer arrives.
 It can also be equipped with scanning sonar and a video camera for search and recovery missions.
-The Dutch divers pictured above are preparing to use the sonar function.

 Interest in water safety is indicative of growing interest in the maritime technology industry generally, including recreation, defense, science and observation.
 Hydronalix is just one of many firms in the industry.
 The United States is home to more than 147,000 enterprises that provide products and services for ocean and aquatic applications.